 One key benefit to writing out your mea culpa is that a letter of apology, sent via regular mail or email gives you the time to choose the right words and allows you to make sure that all the 'elements' of a perfect apology are in place.

-Which as we've stated before are: Providing a detailed account; acknowledging the damage done; taking responsibility; recognizing your company's role; including a statement of regret; asking to be forgiven along with a promise that it won't happen again; providing a form of restitution.
+As we've stated before, they are: Providing a detailed account; acknowledging the damage done; taking responsibility; recognizing your (or your company's) role; including a statement of regret; asking to be forgiven along with a promise that it won't happen again; providing a form of restitution.